Ekumen-OS/andino-rs/andino_dora/README.md

 rerun --serve --web-viewer --bind <your_ip>
 ```

-5. Use the GUI to input a command to be followed by the Andino.
+5. Use the GUI to issue a command for Andino to execute.